 In March 2010, the Company entered into an agreement with Space Exploration Technologies Corp. ("SpaceX") to secure SpaceX as the primary launch services provider for Iridium NEXT (as amended to date, the "SpaceX Agreement").
 The total price under the SpaceX Agreement for seven launches and a reflight option in the event of launch failure is \$468.1 million.
-As of December 31, 2015, the Company had made aggregate payments of \$315.3 million to SpaceX, which were capitalized as construction in progress within property and equipment, net in the accompanying consolidated balance sheet.
-In addition, the Company made a \$3.0 million refundable deposit to SpaceX in the first quarter of 2014 for the reservation of additional future launches, which is not included in the total contract price.
-The Company's obligations to SpaceX currently scheduled for the years ending December 31, 2016 and 2017 are \$108.6 million and \$44.2 million, respectively.
+The SpaceX Falcon 9 rocket is configured to carry ten Iridium NEXT satellites to orbit for each of the initial seven launches.
+In November 2016, the Company entered into an agreement for an eighth launch with SpaceX to launch five spare satellites and share the launch services with GFZ German Research Centre for Geosciences ("GFZ").
+The total price under the SpaceX Agreement for the eighth launch is \$67.9 million.
+GFZ will pay Iridium \$31.8 million to share the launch services to launch NASA's two Gravity Recovery and Climate Experiment Follow-On satellites.
+As of December 31, 2016, the Company made aggregate payments of \$394.0 million to SpaceX, which were capitalized as construction in progress within property and equipment, net in the accompanying consolidated balance sheet.
+Additionally, the Company received \$16.5 million from GFZ as of December 31, 2016.
+The Company maintains a \$1.5 million refundable deposit with SpaceX for the reservation of an additional future launch, which is not included in the total contract price.
+The Company's obligations to SpaceX currently scheduled for the years ending December 31, 2017, 2018 and 2019 are \$110.9 million, \$20.9 million and \$10.2 million, respectively.
+The timing of a portion of the Company's obligations to SpaceX is based on SpaceX's targeted launch schedule to complete the NEXT constellation in mid-2018.